I’m excited to show you a really powerful personal branding strategy.

 Example: Writing for a tech site?
 Well, we all know how fast technology moves these days.
 Writing an updated version of their post on ‘The Best Apps of 2012’ or ‘Tech Trends Of 2013’ can provide a great foot in the door.

-- Research your content topics with sites like Alexa, Alltop and Topsy.
+- Research your content topics with sites like Alexa, Alltop and Social Mention.
 These offer a great insight into the most popular sites and articles on the web.

 Writing an article that takes a unique angle on one of these topics?
 Well, that could very well be the guest post that cements your place as a true thought leader!